vara-prasad-21/Portfolio/README.md

 The portfolio is built using clean and responsive HTML, CSS, and JavaScript, ensuring it looks great on all devices.

-Feel free to explore the code or visit the live site [add your live URL here].
+Feel free to explore the code

 >> Technologies Used